 The analysis of impacts on aquatic species and habitats addresses (1) impacts on aquatic animals, including mortality due to facility activities; and (2) impacts on their habitat.
 Habitat impacts may include changes to habitat quantity or habitat function (i.e., changes to the natural processes that support that habitat).
 Impacts from construction and decommissioning were evaluated for their relatively short-term effects, as well as any longer-term effects that persist after the construction or decommissioning activities end.
-Impacts from construction and decommissioning were evaluated for their relatively short-term effects y short-term effects, as well as any longer-term effects, as well as any longer-term effects that persist after the construction or decommissioning period.
+Impacts from construction and decommissioning were evaluated for their relatively for their relatively short-term effects, as well as any longer-term effects, and decommissioning were evaluated for their relatively short-term effects, as well as any longer-term effects that persist after the construction or decommissioning period.
 Impacts from operations were evaluated for the presence of the infrastructure and activities for the duration of the assumed operating period (up to 50 years).